0xgioser/Polygon-Improvement-Proposals-1/PIP Template.md

 Note that an PIP number and status will be assigned by an editor.
 When opening a pull request to submit your PIP, please use an abbreviated title in the filename, `pip-draft_title_abbrev.md`.

-The title should be 44 characters or less.
-It should not repeat the EIP number in title, irrespective of the category.

 ## Abstract